Algebraic Varieties and Automorphic Functions: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{thm:ZariskiDenseIntersection}] Let us first consider the case when $\dim V=N$, that is when $\pi$ is a finite map with a Zariski dense image.
-The projection $\pi$ is a regular map and Chevalley's theorem tells us that its image is a constructible set: a finite union of intersections of Zariski open and closed sets.
-Since the image is Zariski dense, we may reduce to the case where the image is a Zariski open set.
+\begin{proof}[Proof of Theorem \ref{thm:ZariskiDenseIntersection}] First, we restrict ourselves to the case when $\dim V=N$, in which $\pi: V \to \C^N$ is a quasi-finite map with a Zariski dense image.
+The projection $\pi$ is a regular map and Chevalley's theorem implies the image of $\pi$ is a constructible set: a finite union of intersections of Zariski open and closed sets.
+Since the image is Zariski dense, we may make a further reduction to the case when the image of $\pi$ is a Zariski open set of $\C^N$.

-Let $U$ be the image under $\pi$ of the smooth locus of $V$.
-Then $U \cap S(\Omega) \neq \emptyset$ because the latter is Zariski dense by Proposition \ref{prop:ShilovDense}.
-For every point $z \in U \cap S(\Omega)$, choose a preimage $x \in V$ such that $\pi(x) = z$.
-Since $V$ is smooth at $x$, its Jacobian at that point is of maximal rank $N$ and hence there is a Euclidean open neighborhood $W$ of $x$ and a holomorphic map $\pi(W) \to W$.
-Combining this with the projection down to $S$ gives a holomorphic map $\pi(W) \to S$.
-Letting $f = q$ be the quotient map, Proposition \ref{prop:InfinitelyManySolutions} gives us infinitely many solutions which are intersection points of $E_q \cap V$.
-For the final statement, the closure of $\pi(E_q \cap V)$ contains $U \cap S(\Omega)$ and hence is Zariski dense in $\C^N$.